 “Please keep your hands, arms and legs inside the vehicle and remain seated at all times.”
 We know that safety spiel by heart.
 As monotonous as ride warnings can be, you need to take the message seriously.
 Follow the instructions or else you risk ending up injured or forcing the ride to shut down.
-Yes, we've seen rides evacuated because someone had their hands in the ride water, or even jumped out of their seat to try to fetch an item that fell out!
+Yes, we've seen rides paused because someone wasn't sitting properly, or even evacuated because someone had their hands in the ride water or jumped out of their seat to try to fetch an item that fell out!
 As tempting as it may be, the rules are around for a reason — to keep everyone safe.

 Choose Age-Appropriate Rides

 Figuring out which rides your tadpoles may like can be surprisingly tough, especially when it’s time to test out the faster and more thrilling rides.
 You might think they can handle Space Mountain, only to find out they do not like moving fast in the dark.
 AT ALL.
 Or perhaps, they feel almost ready for their first upside-down coaster, but looking at The Incredible Hulk still causes some major nerves.

 There is a big difference between encouraging your kids to get out of their comfort zone and forcing them to go on a ride when they don’t want to.
 Fear and worry could lead to panic on the ride, which could result in injury.
 So, it’s important to listen to your tadpoles and how they feel about a certain ride, including when you get to the front of the line and they change their minds.
 We've exited Tower of Terror twice with Lily just before we get on the elevator, and we've made it clear to her that that's toadally OK.